bernie-skipole/indi/docs/source/usage/introduction.rst

 python3 -m pip install indiredis

+Or - if you just want to install it with your own user permissions only:

+python3 -m pip install --user indiredis

 Using a virtual environment may be preferred, if you need further information on pip and virtual environments, try:

 https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/